bymustfa/react-native-spotify-clone/README.md

 # React Native Spotify app clone with Expo

-In this project I started to clone Spotify App clone Expo and React Native.
+In this project I started to Spotify App clone Expo and React Native.

 ## What is my purpose?